crypticapps/EncryptIt/README.txt

 <filename>-decrypted.txt

-Use this program at YOUR own risk, there is no safeguards for if you forget the password.
+Use this program at YOUR own risk, there are no safeguards for if you forget the password to a file.